-PRIORITY DEFAULT TASKS ALLOWABLE PRIORITY MODIFICATION to +13 (continued) PSM raises or lowers task priorities for batch jobs as it does for inter- active tasks, except that PSM cannot raise a batch job priority higher than the maximum set at MTM sysgen (see SGN.PRIO).
-NOTE to +128 or 248 (whichever is smaller) Priorities in this range that have been set by the PRIOR or SUBMIT commands are boundaries for PSM.
-PSM only lowers these priorities as need- ed and never raises a priority higher than the priority set through the PRIOR or SUBMIT command. to +129 or 249 (whichever is smaller) None Fixed priority range can be modified by the PRIOR command or at link time, but only up to 254.
+PRIORITY DEFAULT TASKS ALLOWABLE PRIORITY MODIFICATION to +13 (continued) - - - - - - - - - - - - - - - - - - - PSM raises or lowers task priorities for batch jobs as it does for inter- active tasks, except that PSM cannot raise a batch job priority higher than the maximum set at MTM sysgen (see SGN.PRIO).
+NOTE Priorities in this range that have been set by the PRIOR or SUBMIT commands are boundaries for PSM.
+PSM only lowers these priorities as need- ed and never raises a priority higher than the priority set through the PRIOR or SUBMIT command. to +129 or 249 (whichever is smaller) 254 None Fixed priority range - can be modified by the PRIOR command or at link time, but only up to 254.